thisisobate/kyverno-website/src/content/docs/blog/releases/1-14-0/index.md

           kinds:
             - Deployment
       validate:
-        message: "The number of replicas must not exceed 5"
+        message: 'The number of replicas must not exceed 5'
         pattern:
           spec:
-            replicas: "<= 5"
+            replicas: '<= 5'
 ```

 New `ValidatingPolicy` approach: